Associate Degree Nursing

 Important Requirements

-• The ADN Program for Spring 2026 and the LVN to RN Transition Program for Summer 2026 require the HESI A2 RN Entrance Exam.
+- Students applying to the ADN Program (Spring 2026) and the LVN to RN Transition Program (Summer 2026) must take the HESI A2 RN Entrance Exam.

-• All applicants must be TSI complete in reading, writing, and math by the application deadline.
+- All applicants must complete the TSI in reading, writing, and math before the application deadline.

 Application Deadlines:

-Late or incomplete applications cannot be accepted.
-Check the Application Procedure page for required documents and acceptance criteria.
-Questions?
-Call MCC Advising and Career Services at 254-299-8614.
+Late or incomplete applications will not be accepted.
+Check the Application Procedure page for required documents and rules.
+If you have questions, call MCC Advising and Career Services at 254-299-8614.

 Welcome to MCC’s Associate Degree Nursing Program!

-MCC's two-year Associate Degree Nursing program prepares students to become registered nurses (RNs).
-You'll learn how to give patient-centered care in hospitals and other health care agencies.
+This two-year program prepares you to become a registered nurse (RN).
+You will learn how to care for patients in hospitals and other healthcare settings.

 The program accepts new students each fall and spring.
-Class sizes are limited, and spots fill up fast.
-Not counting prerequisites, the program takes two academic years to finish.
+Class sizes are small, so spots fill quickly.
+The program takes about two years to complete, not including required courses taken before admission.

 Mission

-The Associate Degree Nursing (ADN) Program prepares graduates to work safely and effectively as entry-level members of the health care team.
+The ADN Program prepares students to work safely and effectively as entry-level members of a healthcare team.

-When you finish the program - including general education and nursing courses - you earn an Associate of Applied Science (A.A.S.) degree.
-You can stop there or keep going and earn a bachelor's degree in nursing.
-MCC faculty support lifelong learning and career growth as part of your education.
+When you complete all courses, you will earn an Associate of Applied Science (A.A.S.) degree.
+After that, you can start working or continue your education to earn a bachelor’s degree in nursing.
+MCC faculty support continued learning and career growth.

 Next Steps & Support

-Students who are thinking about nursing ("pre-nursing") should contact Advising & Career Services located on the 2nd floor of the Student Services Center.
-You can also meet with an advisor via Zoom.
-For advising hours, please visit mclennan.edu/advising/.
+If you are interested in nursing, contact Advising & Career Services on the second floor of the Student Services Center.
+You can also meet with an advisor online through Zoom.
+Visit mclennan.edu/advising/ for hours.

 Criminal Background Notice

-A criminal background may prevent you from getting a nursing license in Texas.
+A criminal background check may prevent you from getting a nursing license in Texas.
 If you have questions, talk to your instructor or program director.
-You also have the right to request a criminal history evaluation letter from the licensing agency.
+You can also request a criminal history evaluation letter from the licensing agency.

 Licensing in Other States